Linear Causal Representation Learning by Topological Ordering, Pruning, and Disentanglement: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We approach the linear CRL problem by relaxing some of the distributional assumptions required by the existing methods and assume only non-Gaussianity of the exogenous noise variables in the linear structural causal model; see Section~\ref{sec:setup}.
+Our main contributions can be summarized as follows. \begin{itemize} \item We approach the linear CRL problem by relaxing some of the distributional assumptions required by the existing methods and assume only non-Gaussianity of the exogenous noise variables in the linear structural causal model; see Section~\ref{sec:setup}.
 These assumptions, however, are critical for aligning the recovered exogenous noises across multiple environments, a key step in the algorithm proposed in \citet{jin2024learning}; see Remark~\ref{rem:key} for more details.

 \item We resolve these difficulties by designing a new CRL algorithm that can provably identify latent features and their causal mechanisms up to an equivalence class.
 The algorithm consists of three main subroutines: inferring the topological ordering, pruning, and finally disentangling latent features.
 In particular, we provide a necessary and sufficient condition for discovering latent exogenous noise as linear combinations of the observed variables (Theorem~\ref{thm:root-node}), and propose an iterative algorithm to infer the topological ordering of latent features based on this result.
+On a high level, our proposed algorithm significantly deviates from \texttt{LiNGCReL} or ICA except that our first subroutine involves ICA.
 We will make these subroutines more precise in Section~\ref{sec:alg}.

 \item We conduct synthetic experiments to evaluate the finite sample performance of our algorithm against \texttt{LiNGCReL}.
 We also apply our algorithm to the task of discovering latent causal features of LLMs output, demonstrating the practical utility of our new algorithm in helping us understand LLMs.
-See Section~\ref{sec:exp} for more details. \end{itemize}
+See Section~\ref{sec:exp}. \end{itemize}

+Although linear models can be restrictive, linear CRL can still be relevant in practice based on recent work suggesting that there could be a linear relationship between the high-level, latent, but causally interpretable concepts and the last hidden states of large language models (LLMs) \citep{linear-representation-park,linear-representation-llm2,linear-representation-llm3}; see Section~\ref{subsec:real-data}.

 \paragraph{Notation}

 Before moving forward, we collect some notation frequently used in later sections.
 For any natural number $n \in \mathbb{Z}_{+}$, we let $[n] \coloneqq \{1, 2, \cdots, n\}$.
 The causal graph is denoted as $\calG = \calG (\calV, \calE)$, where $\calV \coloneqq [d]$ is the set of $d$ nodes and $\calE$ is the set of edges describing the causal relationship between nodes.
 We restrict $\calG$ to be Directed Acyclic Graphs (DAGs).